Dumfries High School Marchmount Dumfries DG1 1PX

 Use the site regularly as you go through school.
 The more you tell it about yourself, the more great careers ideas you’ll get for you.

 Remember your Skills Development Scotland Careers Adviser is available at school to talk to you about your options.
 Or drop into one of our careers centres to get support and information on what to do next.
-Go to myworldofwork.co.uk/centres to find your local careers centre.
+Visit My World of Work to find your local careers centre.

 Careers Advisers